Emmerdale Live: Emmerdale Live: The Fallout (backstage show)

 After the episode had been shown, Stephen Mulhern gave a backstage commentary on what happened during the live episode of Emmerdale.
 Mulhern interviewed cast members and "super-fans", as well as answering questions that the public had submitted via Facebook and Twitter during the episode.

 This episode was broadcast straight after the live episode at 8 pm on ITV2, nationwide.

 Reception

-The episode pulled in 8.84 million viewers (40.0%) at 7pm on ITV1 and 374,000 (1.7%) on +1 an hour later.
+The episode pulled in 8.84 million viewers (40.0%) at 7pm on ITV and 374,000 (1.7%) on +1 an hour later.
 The audience peaked at 9.15 million viewers in the final quarter-hour of the episode.
 The Backstage commentary Emmerdale Live: The Fallout special, attracted 1.59 million viewers (7.2%) at 8pm and 218,000 viewers (1.0%) on timeshift.
+The episode won "Best Single Episode" at the 2013 British Soap Awards.
 Sarah Bond of the Daily Mirror praised the storylines in her review of the episode.